deyvahn/deyvahn.github.io/portfolio/emoji-pyramid/index.md

 ## Setting up the Project

 In order to load in the textures using the scripts mentioned below, a project folder is needed.
 This is so the python script `create_emojis.py` <a href="https://github.com/deyvahn/emoji-pyramid/blob/master/create_emojis.py" target="_blank"><i class="ri-github-fill"></i></a> that creates the spheres can load the texture files from the `sourceimages` directory.
+The texture maps were made from the emoji vector files provided by [Twemoji](https://github.com/twitter/twemoji).

 ```cpp
 maya -> projects -> your_project -> sourceimages